emarb/imperial-ml-capstone/README.md

 More details of boundaries, plots and structure are in the notebook.

 ### Function 1 (2D → 1D)
 Contamination-source detection in 2D space; only proximity produces nonzero readings.
-Bayesian optimisation used to detect weak and strong signals.

 ### Function 2 (2D → 1D)
 Noisy log-likelihood surface with local optima.
-Bayesian optimisation used to explore vs exploit under uncertainty.

 ### Function 3 (3D → 1D)
-Drug‑compound triad experiment; objective is minimisation of side effects (maximisation of a transformed output).
+Drug‑compound triad experiment; objective is minimisation of side effects (maximisation of a transformed output, negative of side-effects).

 ### Function 4 (4D → 1D)
 Hyperparameter optimisation for a costly warehouse‑allocation simulator.
-Objective: approximate expensive baseline reliably.
+Output reflects the difference from the expensive baseline.
+The objective is to maximize this difference.

 ### Function 5 (4D → 1D)
 Unimodal chemical‑process yield optimisation; single global peak.

 ### Function 6 (5D → 1D)
 Cake‑recipe optimisation with five ingredients; negative scoring system, reframed as maximisation.
+0 is the perfect score.

 ### Function 7 (6D → 1D)
 Hyperparameter optimisation of a common ML model.
-Literature‑informed search can help.

 ### Function 8 (8D → 1D)
 High‑dimensional ML surrogate optimisation (e.g., 8 hyperparameters).
 Local maxima may be the practical target.